Machine Learning for Enhancing Deliberation in Online Political Discussions and Participatory Processes: A Survey

+The degree to which online discussions fulfill these deliberative criteria depends strongly on both platform design~\citep{esau2017design} and the presence of effective moderation.
+Human moderators can substantially improve discussion quality~\citep{doi:10.1080/10584609.2020.1830322,10.1145/3555095}, yet moderation is a resource-intensive task that is difficult to scale across large online platforms~\citep{10.1145/3579530}.
+Recent advances in AI, and particular in machine learning (ML), and natural language processing (NLP), offer promising opportunities to support and enhance online deliberative processes in online discussions~\citep{argyle2023leveraging}.
+ML methods can help structure large-scale exchanges, identify patterns in argumentation or sentiment, and foster more civil and constructive dialogue.
+NLP, as a subfield of ML and computational linguistics, provides tools for analyzing and generating human language, thereby enabling automated facilitation and moderation of online discussions.
+The technical terms such as ML and NLP are defined in detail in Section \ref{subsec:term}.

-The goals of this paper are the following: \begin{enumerate} \item We give a comprehensive overview of well-known issues in online discussions and participation processes. \item We list and describe tasks that could be applied to enhance deliberation in online discussions. \item We perform an extensive literature review on NLP and other machine learning techniques that have been used in online discussions. \item We provide an overview of tools and platforms that make use of machine learning. \item We give an outlook on challenges that need to be solved in the future. \end{enumerate}
+\paragraph{Scope and Focus of This Review} The overarching goal of this paper is to explore how ML and NLP can contribute to enhancing deliberation in online political discussions.
+Specifically, we aim to: \begin{itemize} \item provide a comprehensive overview of common issues in online discussions and participation processes, \item identify and describe ML and NLP tasks that could enhance deliberative quality in online discussions, \item summarize existing studies examining the effects of ML based interventions, \item review current ML and NLP techniques applied in online discussion contexts, \item and outline open challenges and directions for future research. \end{itemize}

+From these objectives, we derive the following research questions: \begin{enumerate} \item What are the main issues that occur in political online discussions and participatory processes? \item Which tasks can potentially be addressed with ML or NLP algorithms? \item How can ML and NLP contribute to enhancing deliberation? \item How well do algorithms perform at the moment and what challenges remain? \end{enumerate}